TriForceX/BootstrapExtended/wordpress/wp-content/plugins/tinymce-advanced/readme.txt

 Best is to install directly from WordPress.
 If manual installation is required, please make sure that the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the WordPress plugins folder, usually "wp-content/plugins".

 == Changelog ==

+= 4.8.2 =
+* Fixes and improvements for 4.8.1.
+* Added separate option to enable the Classic Paragraph Block.
+* Added converting of most default blocks to classic paragraphs, and from classic paragraphs to default blocks.

 = 4.8.1 =
 * Updated for WordPress 5.0.